Guderian2nd/TrueHistoryAI/AI Rules.md

-IF SkillEffect is RestoreHP AND SkillTargetHP is HPLow THEN UseSkill is VeryHigh IF SkillEffect is RestoreHP AND SkillTargetHP is HPHigh THEN UseSkill is Medium IF SkillEffect is RestoreHP AND SkillTargetSpot is DamageHigh THEN UseSkill is High IF SkillEffect is Buff AND SkillTargetSpot is DamageHigh THEN UseSkill is High ELSE UseSkill is Low IF SkillEffect is Buff AND SkillTargetSpot is DealHigh THEN UseSkill is High ELSE UseSkill is Low IF THEN
+IF SkillEffect is RestoreHP AND SkillTargetHP is HPLow THEN UseSkill is VeryHigh IF SkillEffect is RestoreHP AND SkillTargetHP is HPHigh THEN UseSkill is Medium IF SkillEffect is RestoreHP AND SkillTargetSpot is DamageHigh THEN UseSkill is High IF SkillEffect is Buff AND SkillTargetSpot is DamageHigh THEN UseSkill is High IF SkillEffect is Buff AND SkillTargetSpot is DealHigh THEN UseSkill is High IF THEN
 IF THEN
 IF THEN
 IF THEN

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNzQxNzQ1MzVdfQ==
+eyJoaXN0b3J5IjpbNzMzNTQ0NTQxXX0=
 -->